fenzor28/SQL-Project-Zorro/cleaning_data.md

 # PRODUCTS TABLE

-Checking duplicates.
+Checking for duplicates.
 The 'sku' (Stock Keeping Unit) column appears to be a unique identifier for each product
 ```
 SELECT sku, COUNT(*)
 FROM products